-Thus, altering practices so that they embody the ATO Compliance Model ideas seems to be the most practicable way forward.
-This assertion can be supported by research the author carried out into individuals taking part in a sustainable consumption behaviour change program in the UK, called Action at Home (Hobson, 2001a, 2001b).
+Thus, altering practices so that they embody the Compliance Model ideas seems to be the most practicable way forward.
+This assertion can be supported by research the author carried out into individuals taking part in a sustainable consumption behaviour change program in the UK, called Action at Home (see Hobson 2001a and 2001b).
 Over a six month period, it was found that many participants of Action at Home only changed a few small, seemingly mundane practices, such as turning off the taps when brushing their teeth or switching lights off when leaving the room.
 However, what was significant were the changes in personal outlooks that resulted from participants thinking about the social and environmental implications of their previous habits, and their reconsiderations of the types of attitudes these previous practices embodied.
 Issues such as water and energy use were brought from the practical to discursive consciousness, making individuals ask themselves why they carried out certain actions the way they did, and what the ramifications of their actions might be.
 The resultant magnitude of behaviour change may not appear significant.
 However, it seemed to leave behind a 'lens of difference'.
 This means that participants were left with a residual awareness of the issues that Action at Home discussed.
 They had not become converted to being 'green' but had internalised a consideration for the environment that touched and subtly affected the way they viewed the world and their own behaviour.

-The same could be argued for the ATO.
-By altering small practices, ATO staff can experience the Compliance Model in action, and can carry out the principles of the Compliance Model without having it overtly enforced.
-This is a small but important step forward in getting ATO staff to rethink their practices.
-It is not about trying to create new values, but rather put into action the ideas of the ATO Compliance Model through small changes to practices.
+The same could be argued for the Tax Office.
+By altering small practices, Tax Office staff were experiencing the Compliance Model in action, and are carrying out the principles of the Compliance Model without having it overtly enforced.
+This is a small but important step forward in getting Tax Office staff to rethink their practices.
+One interviewee made this point well by drawing out the difference between rules, and moral philosophy or values.
+That is, rules are clear-cut but values are debatable.
+Tax Office staff prefer to have judgments handed down, even if they are not 'fair' in their outcomes.
+Therefore who decides what the 'right thing' is?